-DO I NEED TO CARRY A WATER BOTTLE?
+DO I NEED TO CARRY A WATER BOTTLE OR HYDRATION SYSTEM?
 Yes, every particpant, and pacer, must carry a water bottle or hydration bladder for the entire event.
 While the aid stations are relatively close in distance, the steep and/or rolling terrain adds a lot of time to everyone’s per mile pace, and the entire course is above 6,700'.
 You will be able to fill your bottle or hydration bladder at each station, if you choose.

 WHAT FOOD WILL BE AT THE AID STATIONS?
 Not every station will stock all of the following, but you can expect to see some of the following at each of the fully staffed aid station: chips, fruit (oranges, bananas), pretzels, hard candy, candy bars, crackers, fig newtons, boiled potatoes, peanut butter & jelly sandwiches, a small selection of Hammer gels… and later in the day some stations will have, chicken broth, soup, and hot water.

 CAN I RUN WITH MUSIC / AN MP3 PLAYER?
 Yes, all runners are allowed to carry a personal music player with headphones, however, we ask that you keep the volume to a minimum so you are not startled if someone passes you or if someone needs to get your attention.
 The trails are open to the general public, including mountain bikers and horseback riders.
-Additonally, there is wildlife all over the region so you should be aware of your surroundings.
+Additonally, wildlife can be present anywhere on the course and using earphone can reduce ther focus on the your surroundings.

 PACERS / CAN I HAVE A FRIEND OR FAMILY MEMBER RUN SECTIONS OF THE COURSE WITH ME?
 Pacers are only allowed for runners over 60 years of age.
 Due to our special use trail permit we are required to follow certain rules and regulations set out by the US Forest Service.
 Unfortunately, if everyone utilized a pacer we would be out of line with our permit, so we cannot allow unofficial runners on the course.
 Pacers assisting runners over age 60 must sign a waiver in order to be on the course.
 Waiverss will be available on Saturday at the Main Aid Station.
 Thank you for your cooperation.